auraphp/Aura.Dispatcher/README.md

 ?>
 ```

-... and finally, we invoke the dispatcher; we have added an `action` parameter
+... and finally, we invoke the _Dispatcher_; we have added an `action`
-with the name of the method to invoke:
+parameter with the name of the method to invoke:

 ```php
 <?php